 MA Action Coalition (MAAC)

 The MA Action Coalition is part of the Future of Nursing: Campaign for Action, a nationwide movement to improve health and health care through nursing.
-The Campaign includes 51 Action Coalitions working to implement the recommendations from the landmark Institute of Medicine (IOM) report: The Future of Nursing: Leading Change, Advancing Health.
-MAAC works in partnership wih the MA Department of Higher Education and the Organization of Nurse Leaders of MA and RI.
+The Campaign, a joint initiative of the Robert Wood Johnson Foundation and the AARP Foundation, includes 51 Action Coalitions working to implement the recommendations from the landmark Institute of Medicine (IOM) report: The Future of Nursing: Leading Change, Advancing Health.
+MAAC is a partnership of the MA Department of Higher Education and the Organization of Nurse Leaders of MA and RI.

 MA Action Coalition Releases Nursing Core Competencies Toolkit

 The Massachusetts Action Coalition (MAAC) has released “The Massachusetts Nursing Core Competencies: A Toolkit for Implementation in Education and Practice Settings," a new resource guide designed to help facilitate the implementation of Massachusetts Nurse of the Future Nursing Core Competencies© (NOFNCC).